A Combination Theorem for Metric Bundles

 \subsection{Sections, Retracts and Cannon-Thurston maps}

 We shall say that an exact sequence of finitely generated groups $1\rightarrow K\rightarrow G\rightarrow Q\rightarrow 1$ satisfies {\it bounded flaring} if the associated metric graph bundle (cf. Example \ref{eg-mbdl}) of Cayley graphs does.
-An immediate consequence of Theorem \ref{combthm} coupled with the existence of qi-sections from Theorem \ref{qi-mosher} is the following {\it converse} to Mosher's Theorem \ref{qi-mosher}.
+An immediate consequence of Theorem \ref{combthm} coupled with the existence of qi-sections from Theorem \ref{qi-mosher} is the following {\it converse} to (the second part of) Mosher's Theorem \ref{qi-mosher}.

 \begin{theorem} Suppose that the short exact sequence of finitely generated groups

 satisfies a flaring condition such that $K, Q$ are word hyperbolic and $K$ is non-elementary.
 Then $G$ is hyperbolic. \end{theorem}